Watch our Video

 • Governance.
 Board operating procedures, code of conduct, board reserved powers, board skills and experience, conflicts of interest and Memorandum of Understanding (MOU).

 • Fundraising.
-Acceptance & refusal of donations, fundraising due diligence & donor checklists, crypto fundraising, donation refunds, fundraising (volunteers), ethical fundraising, grant making, grant agreement and pro bono company agreement.
+Acceptance & refusal of donations, fundraising due diligence & donor checklists, crypto fundraising, donation refunds, fundraising (volunteers), ethical fundraising, gifts in kind, grant making, grant agreement and pro bono company agreement.

 • Finance.
-Anti-bribery, anti-money laundering, cash handling, due diligence, expenses, internal financial controls, investment, reserves, risk management and risk register.
+Anti-bribery, anti-money laundering, cash handling, due diligence, expenses, fraud prevention, internal financial controls, investment, reserves, risk management and risk register.

 • HR.
-Bullying & harassment, charity code of conduct, dress code, expenses, pay & remuneration, safeguarding, volunteer selection and whistleblowing.
+Bullying & harassment, charity code of conduct, dress code, expenses, sexual harassment, pay & remuneration, safeguarding, volunteer recruitment and selection, whistleblowing and workplace relationships.

 • There is also a download that lists and includes links to a wide range of HR policies, letters and templates produced by others that you can download for free.